morelinq/MoreLINQ/README.md

 ## Building

-To build MoreLINQ from sources, you will need:

-- [.NET Core 2.0 with SDK 2.1][dotnet-2.0-sdk-2.1]
-- [Mono][mono] 5.0 if building on other platforms than Windows

-Then run either `build.cmd` if building on Windows or `build.sh` if building on macOS or a Linux distribution supported by .NET Core.
+Run either `build.cmd` if building on Windows or `build.sh` if building on macOS or a [Linux distribution supported by .NET][dotnet-linux].

 Some code in the project is generated using [T4][t4] templates.
 To regenerate the code from modified templates, run `MoreLinq\tt.cmd` (Windows) or